-In addition to the requirements of the Village Clusters Housing Allocations Plan, and other relevant policies within the Neighbourhood Plan, the development of land to the north of Church Road for residential purposes should incorporate the following matters:
+In addition to the requirements of the Village Clusters Housing Allocations Plan, and other relevant policies within the Neighbourhood Plan, the site should include the following:

 - a.
-Mixed type and tenure of housing, including Affordable Housing, as set out in Policy TAS8 of this Plan. - b.
-A density of houses, plots and street layouts that responds positively to the location of the site on the north-western edge of Upper Tasburgh. - c.
-Wherever practicable, car parking should be located to the side or rear of properties.
-Otherwise, parking should be screened from the street, preferably through soft landscaping. - d.
-Soft site boundaries adjacent to agricultural land, on the northwest and northeast boundary. - e.
-Street lighting within the development should respond positively to the contents of Policy TAS5.
+Mixed type and tenure of housing, including Affordable Housing, see Policy TAS8. - b.
+Creation of a new children's play area, where possible. - c.
+Density of houses, plots and street layouts that demonstrate a transition between Lower and Upper Tasburgh. - d.
+Parking to the side or rear or properties, rather than in front.
+Where this is not possible, parking should be screened from the street, preferably through soft landscaping. - e.
+Public open green space located at the front of the development off Church Road (refer to detail in the Tasburgh Design Guidelines and Codes). - f.
+Vehicular access from Church Road and pedestrian/cycle access from Henry Preston Road. - g.
+Soft site boundaries adjacent to agricultural land, on the northwest and northeast boundary. - h.
+Restricted street lighting, see Policy TAS5.